 In the late 1880s bottled cocktails were becoming popular, but not necessarily aged ones.
-Customers who had a well developed relationship with their bartenders rarely deviated from those who knew the intricacies of their drinks.
+Customers who had a well-developed relationship with their bartenders rarely deviated from those who knew the intricacies of their drinks.
 The bartenders at some establishments would bottle cocktails and provide them to customers so they could enjoy their favourite cocktail while travelling or on Sundays when bars were legally required to be closed.

-In the early 1900s, the company Club Cocktail was advertising “;aged cocktails” as the epitome of taste.
-These were barrel aged cocktails, but little is known about the process they used.
-In fact we only know about them through some old advertisements.
+In the early 1900s, the company Club Cocktail was advertising “aged cocktails” as the epitome of taste.
+These were barrel-aged cocktails, but little is known about the process they used.
+In fact, we only know about them through some old advertisements.

-“;But the other barrel” said the bartender “;did you ever put on a straw hat with a yellow band around it and go up in a balloon with a pretty girl, with $8,000,000 in your pocket all at the same time?
+“But the other barrel,” said the bartender “did you ever put on a straw hat with a yellow band around it and go up in a balloon with a pretty girl, with $8,000,000 in your pocket all at the same time?
 That’s what 30 drops of it would make you feel like.
-With two fingers of it inside you, you would bury your face in your hands and cry because there wasn’t anything more worth while around for you to lick.
+With two fingers of it inside you, you would bury your face in your hands and cry because there wasn’t anything more worthwhile around for you to lick.
 Yes sir, the stuff in the second barrel was distilled elixir of battle, money and high life.
 It was the colour of gold and as clear as glass, and it shone after dark like the sunshine was still in it.
 A thousand years from now you’ll get a drink like that across the bar.”

 Maybe not a thousand years, how about one hundred?
 Media people could learn a lot by reading some of these old stories for marketing ideas.

-Anyway, now that the aged cocktail trend is becoming entrenched we should try to understand whether there is really something happening during the aging process.
+Anyway, now that the aged cocktail trend is becoming entrenched we should try to understand whether there is really something happening during the ageing process.
 Once we understand that, then we can use the information to make even better cocktails.

 Cocktail oxidation is a very complex process and not something that has been studied, but the oxidation of wine has been widely studied, so we can extrapolate some these effects to aged cocktails with vermouth or other wines in them.

-When the “;cocktail” is added to the barrel, it is sloshed with air.
+When the cocktail mixture is added to the barrel, it is sloshed with air.
 This is enough to influence the flavour of the drink through oxidation.
 For example, some of the alcohol (ethanol) can be converted to acetyl-aldehyde which has aromas of green apple, grass, nutty or sherry-like.
 Some sherries and Madeira are oxidized, hence the association.

 Some of the acetyl-aldehyde can undergo further oxidation and turn into acetic acid.
 This can be good or bad.
 Excess acetic acid can make a drink harsh, but a small quantity can add some flavour depth.
 Improperly stored wine will often develop acetic acid.

 Current research points to the extraction of hemicellulose from the wood as a key factor in smoothing out harsh spirits.
 Hemicellulose is most commonly found in plants and accounts for 22% to 25% of white oak.
-The research paper “;Oak Wood Hemicelluloses Extracted with Aqueous–Alcoholic Media” (Applied Biochemistry and Microbiology, 2006) makes the following conclusion about hemicellulose:
+The research paper “Oak Wood Hemicelluloses Extracted with Aqueous–Alcoholic Media” (Applied Biochemistry and Microbiology, 2006) makes the following conclusion about hemicellulose:

-“;It cannot be ruled out that storage in an acid medium is accompanied by partial hydrolysis of hemicelluloses, which is considered the cause of the increased content of reducing sugars, improving the taste of the drink.”
+“It cannot be ruled out that storage in an acid medium is accompanied by partial hydrolysis of hemicelluloses, which is considered the cause of the increased content of reducing sugars, improving the taste of the drink.”